Skip to main content

 Enabling teams: SmartWorkshop & PitStop

 How do we strengthen our team spirit despite working together virtually?
-How do we design hybrid onboarding processes?
+How do we design onboarding processes in a hybrid setting?
 And what new physical space concepts are needed in the office?
 The change in the way we cooperate also brings challenges that require innovative and flexible solutions.
 Smart Work has taken us on a journey of continuous learning and rethinking of how we want to work together.
 That's why Bosch is coming up with different ideas to help teams and their leaders find the right collaboration model for them.

 One of these is the SmartWorkshop.
 It mainly focuses on reflection and communication about what has gone well in the past, what challenges have arisen and what can be done to improve collaboration.
 Conducting a SmartWorkshop helps teams to develop their own ways of working based on their responsibilities and individual and team needs.